96-38/bitbank-trailing-stop-loss/README.md

 export default userConfig;
 ```

-- pair : Please select from available pairs
+- pair : Select from available pairs.
-- amount : Please set the value in Japanese yen equivalent.
+- orderAmount : Please set the value in Japanese yen equivalent.
-- price : Please set the order price in Japanese yen. (by default, last transaction price.)
+- orderPrice : Set the order price in Japanese yen. (by default, last transaction price.)
+- percentage : Specify how far below the order price the stop loss price should be set as a percentage. (by default, 5 %)
-- timeout : Please set time to wait for the transaction to be completed (by default, 30 seconds)
+- timeout : Set time to wait for the transaction to be completed (by default, 30 seconds)

 If you want to use the default value, comment out the corresponding line.